Slow-roll approximation in quantum cosmology: No-boundary instantons

-We now turn to the main calculation of interest in this paper, namely the description of the $O(4)$-symmetric NB instantons on $B^4$ in a minisuperspace model where the degrees of freedom are a scale factor and a scalar field subject to a potential with a slow roll regime.
+We now turn to the main calculation of interest in this paper, namely the description of the $O(4)$-symmetric NB instantons on $B^4$ in a minisuperspace model where the degrees of freedom are a scale factor and a scalar field subject to a potential with a slow-roll regime.

 As reviewed at the beginning of this section, given a $(b,\chi) \in \R^+ \times \R$ which appear in $\Psi_\textsf{NB}(b,\chi)$ we are to search for a complex solution to Eqns. \eqref{FriedmannEQ}-\eqref{scalarfieldEQ} for which \eqref{boundarydata} holds at a point $z_1 \in \C$ and which is regular near the center $z = 0$ of the $B^4$.
-Even for slow roll potentials -- as far as the author can tell -- this problem is analytically intractable for \textit{general} values of $(b,\chi)$.\footnote{There are special scalar potentials for which this problem can be solved analytically for all $(b,\chi)$ (see \cite{Garay1990} for a collection, and also \cite{Janssen:2019sex}), but none are of the slow roll type with the exception of the constant potential.} Instead we will reason the other way round: we will construct particular solutions which attain particular values of $(b,\chi)$ somewhere in the complex plane.
-By consequence our result for the semiclassical wave function will only be applicable to a limited subset of the minisuperspace (and only for slow roll potentials).
+Even for slow-roll potentials -- as far as the author can tell -- this problem is analytically intractable for \textit{general} values of $(b,\chi)$.\footnote{There are special scalar potentials for which this problem can be solved analytically for all $(b,\chi)$ (see \cite{Garay1990} for a collection, and also \cite{Janssen:2019sex}), but none are of the slow-roll type with the exception of the constant potential.} Instead we will reason the other way round: we will construct particular solutions which attain particular values of $(b,\chi)$ somewhere in the complex plane.
+By consequence our result for the semiclassical wave function will only be applicable to a limited subset of the minisuperspace (and only for slow-roll potentials).
 We will return to this point in \S\ref{discussionsec}.

 The generalization from constant potential to non-constant potential can be summarized by the generalization of the two quantities $\zturn$ and $\phi_0$ introduced earlier in \S\ref{dSMSP}.
 In the constant potential case the metric is purely Euclidean (i.e. real, and of Euclidean signature) along the imaginary axis until $\zturn \in i \R$ is reached, after which it is purely Lorentzian (i.e. real, and of Lorentzian signature) along the line $\zturn + t, t \in \R$, and the value $b$ is attained by the scale factor somewhere along this line; $a(\zturn+t_1) = a(z_1) = b$.
 More generally we will define $\zturn = \Im(z_1)$.
 Finally in the general case $\R \ni \chi \neq \phi_0 \in \C$ and $\phi(z)$ will be non-constant.